Corhero/app-starter/README.md

 * I want to make an app that is basically an online version of the Android app "Fuelio".
 Why?
 Because it seems like a good starting point.
 I already have data for it from the past years I've been using the app so that's cool.
 I would be working with something that is actually a real life application that I could use.
 It would not be much fun to build something as an example app.
 At the end of the day I will build the app in this repo.
 I would most probably have to strip out all the app related stuff to make it a true starter kit.
 But we'll see where it goes...

 ##### 7. Splitting out styles and JavaScript
-* Up until now my styles and js have been sitting on the markup file directly.
+* Up until now my styles and JS have been sitting on the markup file directly.
 Because this will become unmaintainable I will separate it out.
 I now have a two more files in my project: 'styles.css' and 'app.js'.
 Makes things a bit nicer...
 On refresh it still works.
 I had to replace the style tag in the head with a link tag.
 For the script I simply removed my JavaScript code and added a 'src' attribute with the file path.
 For now all file paths are relatively declared which works perfectly.
 * PS: If I use absolute paths, e.g. `src="/app.js"` then it complains that the files cannot be found.
 Makes sense as we're not serving it up directly but rather only browsing the index.html file instead of accessing it through a server.

 ##### 8. I need Sass in my life